Assess Your Risk Factors for Heart Disease

 Age and gender.
-The number of people affected by heart disease increases with age in men after age 45 and in women after age 55.
+The number of men affected by heart disease increases with age after age 45.
+Heart disease in women increases after age 55.

 Smoker.
-Quitting smoking may be the most important step you can take to reduce your risk.
+Quitting smoking may be the most important step you can take to reduce your risk factors for heart disease.

 Systolic blood pressure.
 Systolic blood pressure is the first number of your blood pressure reading.
 For example, if your reading is 120/80 (120 over 80), your systolic blood pressure is 120.